 PRIUM’s mission is to improve clinical outcomes and prevent human tragedy.
-The place to start is to improve provided care and improve the patient-physician relationship.
+The place to start is to improve provided care and improve the patient-physician relationship through peer review.

 PRIUM believes that collaborative physician engagement encompassing evidence-based medicine, clinical oversight, and jurisdictional guidelines is a primary means of facilitating optimal clinical and financial outcomes.
 PRIUM’s exclusive nationwide network of physician consultants enable PRIUM to fulfill all regulatory requirements related to PRIUM service offerings including specialty categories, active practice status, and state licensure.
 Our physician consultants are selected so as to not only have sufficient accreditation and clinical experience to appropriately assess the treatment plan underway, but to also be able to engage in difficult conversations with treating physicians about alternative avenues for improving function and reducing symptomatic pain and anxiety while reducing reliance on inappropriate and often unsafe polypharmaceutical regimens.